frenck/awesome-home-assistant/README.md

 custom Lovelace panels, cookbooks, example setups, and much more.

 The list is divided into categories.
-The links in those categories do not have pre-established order, the order is for contribution.
+The links in those categories do not have pre-established order; the order is for contribution.
 If you want to contribute, please read the [guide](https://github.com/frenck/awesome-home-assistant/blob/master/CONTRIBUTING.md).

 ## How to Use

-Awesome Home Assistant is an amazing list for people trying to automate every aspect of their home.
+Awesome Home Assistant is a fantastic list for people trying to automate every aspect of their home.
 Automating your home is a long, hard, and never finished task that usually involves a lot of tinkering.